-A major reason for the interest in the curvature dependence of surface tension is that it has a significant impact on the nucleation rates predicted by Classical Nucleation Theory since it affects the work of formation for a critical cluster.13,19-26 For pure water droplets nucleating in supersaturated vapor, incorporating the curvature dependence of the surface tension improves the agreement between the theory and the experimental results; the hope is that this also holds true for other substances and even for mixtures.
-Other applications of the Helfrich expansion include elastic properties of biological membranes, highly curved films, and wetting at the nanoscale.
+A major reason for the interest in the curvature dependence of surface tension is that it has a significant impact on the nucleation rates predicted by Classical Nucleation Theory, since it affects the work of formation for a critical cluster.^{13,19-26} For pure water droplets nucleating in supersaturated vapor, incorporating the curvature dependence of the surface tension improves the agreement between the theory and the experimental results;^{27,28} the hope is that this also holds true for other substances and even for mixtures.
+Other applications of the Helfrich expansion include elastic properties of biological membranes,^{15,29} highly curved films16 and wetting at the nanoscale.^{30,31}

 Previous literature has dealt almost exclusively with one-component droplets; in reality, however, most interfaces contain several components.
 This paper deals with the curvature dependence of the surface tension for multicomponent fluids, which is conceptually more complicated.
-This is because for multicomponent droplets a variation in the radius can be achieved along several paths in thermodynamic variable space, e.g., by varying the pressure and composition of the exterior phase to different degrees.
-Since the surface tension will have a different dependence on the radius for different paths, the Tolman length and rigidity constants also acquire a pathdependence.
+This is because for multicomponent droplets a variation in the radius can be achieved along several paths in thermodynamic variable space, e.g. by varying the pressure and composition of the exterior phase to different degrees.
+Since the surface tension will have a different dependence on the radius for different paths, the Tolman length and rigidity constants also acquire a path-dependence.
 This stands in stark contrast to the one-component isothermal case.
-The fact that thermodynamic properties can have a path dependence is a well-known concept; for instance, the heat capacity will differ depending on whether the temperature is varied at constant volume or at constant pressure.
+That thermodynamic properties have a path dependence is a well-known concept; for instance, the heat capacity will differ depending on whether the temperature is varied at constant volume or at constant pressure.

-Already in 1950, Koenig generalized Tolman's work to multicomponent systems, deriving analogous results for arbitrary directions through the thermodynamic variable space; however, the scope was restricted to first-order derivatives of the surface tension.
-A more thorough theoretical treatment was given by Groenewold and Bedeaux in 1995.
-They extended Koenig's work to incorporate second-order effects and, in the context of a statistical-mechanical treatment with pairwise additive potentials, presented the general equations for curvature effects on most thermodynamic properties of interest, including the surface tension.
+Already in 1950, Koenig32 generalized Tolman's work to multicomponent systems, deriving analogous results for arbitrary directions through the thermodynamic variable space; however, the scope was restricted to first-order derivatives of the surface tension.
+A more thorough theoretical treatment was given by Groenewold and Bedeaux33 in 1995.
+They extended Koenig's work to incorporate second-order effects and, in the context of a statisticalmechanical treatment with pairwise additive potentials, presented the general equations for curvature effects on most thermodynamic properties of interest, including the surface tension.

-The first to present quantitative estimates for the Tolman length of multicomponent droplets were Santiso and Firoozabadi.
-Apparently unaware of the studies by Koenig, and Groenewold and Bedeaux, a subset of earlier results was rediscovered for derivatives of the surface tension taken at constant composition of the exterior phase.
-The model employed by Santiso and Firoozabadi is a multicomponent extension of the Macleod correlation of surface tension in terms of bulk phase densities.
+The first to present quantitative estimates for the Tolman length of multicomponent droplets were Santiso and Firoozabadi.34 Apparently unaware of the works by Koenig,32 and Groenewold and Bedeaux,33 a subset of earlier results was re-discovered for derivatives of the surface tension taken at constant composition of the exterior phase.
+The model employed by Santiso and Firoozabadi is a multicomponent extension35 of the Macleod36 correlation of surface tension in terms of bulk phase densities.
 By assuming that the Macleod equation applies also to curved surfaces, the resulting curvature dependence of the surface tension can be calculated solely from bulk phase properties.
-A general shortcoming of bulkphase correlations is that they are incapable of accurately representing surface enrichment and other surface-specific phenomena.
+A general shortcoming of bulk-phase correlations is that they are incapable of accurately representing

 In this work, we give a general derivation of the theory for curvature-dependence of thermodynamic properties along arbitrary paths in thermodynamic variable space.
 In addition, a framework for computing Tolman lengths and rigidity constants of multicomponent fluids is presented.
 Instead of using bulk-property correlations, we use a more sophisticated DFT approach of minimizing the free energy as a functional of the density profiles.
-The theoretical foundation presented in this work is model-independent, but for the computations we shall particularize to Square Gradient Theory (SGT), which is a semi-empirical density functional theory that often captures the underlying physics of the droplet almost as well as more rigorous DFTs.37 In particular, SGT and a more sophisticated, non-local DFT have been shown to give very similar values for the Tolman length and rigidity constants of simple fluids.
+The theoretical foundation presented in this work is model-independent, but for the computations we shall particularize to Square Gradient Theory (SGT), which is a semi-empirical density functional theory that often captures the underlying physics of the droplet almost as well as more rigorous DFTs.37 In particular, SGT and a more sophisticated, non-local DFT have been shown to give very similar values for the Tolman length and rigidity constants of simple $fluids.^{11}$